HABITAT

 Keeping Habitat Safe

-The Plan has many different types of land that are important for nature.
+The plan has many different types of land that are important for nature.
 It makes sure new buildings and roads don’t harm the environment.
 Some key habitat features include:

 There will be nearly 50 acres of wetlands, canals, and restored habitat that provide homes for fish, birds, and other aquatic animals.